hondash/amazon-linux-packages/README.md

-### By using docker image, you can easily check the latest package provided by AmazonLinux :smile:
+### Easily check the latest package provided by AmazonLinux :smile:

 * using the official docker image https://hub.docker.com/_/amazonlinux/
 * require docker.
+* :warning: This is not for Amazon Linux 2